georgios-keramidas-lu/debian_patch/README.md

 ## To gather patching status info in Confluence
 Run the [confluence_patching_status](https://github.com/geomidas/macbook/blob/master/ansible/cunfluence_patching_status.yml) playbook

-Alternatively,
-## To (re)create a web page to display patching status info
+## Or publish patching status in a web page
 Run the [patching_status_page](https://github.com/geomidas/macbook/blob/master/ansible/patching_status_pages.yml) playbook

 _This playbook (re)creates a docker container with a webserver written in go and serves all the patching status info for all your host groups._